-Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through specialist resources such as ICT where this is appropriate.
-The school will ensure that the curriculum and extra-curricular activities are barrier free and do not exclude any pupils.
-Wherever possible, specialist resources and equipment will be available and adapted to meet the needs of an individual.
+Children with sensory or mobility impairments or a specific learning difficulty will access the curriculum through appropriate strategies to meet their needs which may include specialist resources such as ICT where this is appropriate.
+The school will ensure that the curriculum and extra-curricular activities do not exclude any pupils due to their SEND needs.